On weakly and strongly popular rankings: Relationships involving weakly and strongly popular rankings

 The second group of voters we investigate consists of voters who prefer $\sigma_1$ to $\pi$.
-This group by assumption makes up a majority of the non-abstaining voters $V \setminus V_\text{abs}(\sigma_1, \pi)$.
+This group by assumption makes up an absolute majority of the non-abstaining voters $V \setminus V_{\text{abs}}(\sigma_1, \pi)$.
 Let voter $v$ belong to this group.